 Burritos contain nine times more Folate and two times more Vitamin B1, iron, and magnesium than fajitas.
 They also have lower sodium, glycemic index, and cholesterol.
-On the other hand, fajitas contain more Vitamin B3, Vitamin B6, phosphorus and have lower calories than burritos.
+On the other hand, fajitas contain more Vitamin B3, Vitamin B6, and phosphorus and have fewer calories than burritos.

 Table of contents

-At the bottom of this page, you can find a nutrition infographic, which will help you better understand the differences in the nutrition of burritos and fajitas.
+At the bottom of this page, you can find a nutrition table, which will help you better understand the differences in the nutrition of burritos and fajitas.

-Overall, burritos are higher in calories than fajitas, connected with their combination of different fillings, such as sour cream, salsa, and so on.
-Burritos have 206 calories per 100 g, while fajitas have only 135 calories per 100 g.
+Overall, burritos are higher in calories than fajitas due to their combination of different fillings, such as sour cream, salsa, etc. Burritos have 206 calories per 100 g, while fajitas have only 135 calories per 100 g.

-Ou body can't produce potassium naturally.
+Our bodies can't produce potassium naturally.
 It is an essential mineral that may help with average water balance and blood pressure.
-Chorizo contains more potassium than pepperoni.
-The amount of potassium is 301 mg per 100 g, while a fajita contains 284 mg per 100 g.
+Burrito contains more potassium than fajita.
+Potassium in a burrito is 301 mg per 100 g, while a fajita contains 284 mg per 100 g.

 The food's glycemic index is a value based on how slowly or how quickly food can cause increases in blood glucose levels.
 The glycemic index of a burrito is equal to 37; fajita has a GI of 42.
-Both are considered low glycemic index food.
+Both are considered low-glycemic index foods.

 The acidity of foods is described by the potential renal acid load (PRAL), which indicates the acid production of the food within the body.
 The acidity of a burrito is about 3.2 (alkaline), while that of a fajita is 12.6 (acidic).

-Both burritos and fajitas can be modified from being healthy foods to junk food.
+Both burritos and fajitas can be modified from healthy foods to junk food.

-According to the Indian study, there is a correlation between burrito consumption and high BMI (body measure size) present, leading to increased risks of developing diabetes.
+According to the Indian study, there is a correlation between burrito consumption and high BMI (body measure size), leading to increased risks of developing diabetes.
 In contrast to a burrito, fajitas are the safest and most delicious low-carb dish for people with diabetes.
-The meat and vegetables in fajita are grilled and contain a fewer amount of carbs and no sugar.
-If flour tortillas are replaced, then fajitas can be a diabetic-friendly food .
+The meat and vegetables in fajita are grilled and contain fewer carbs and no sugar.
+If flour tortillas are replaced, fajitas can be diabetic-friendly (2).

-Studies show that burritos have nearly 55% of the required daily trans fat.
-Besides, as we mentioned above, consuming burritos is associated with high BMI, increasing the risk of cardiovascular diseases.
+Studies show burritos have nearly 55% of the required daily trans fat.
+Besides, as mentioned above, consuming burritos is associated with high BMI, increasing the risk of cardiovascular diseases.
 Fajitas use one of the healthiest cooking methods: grilling.
 Chicken fajitas are packed with nutritious ingredients, lean protein, and fiber, containing no trans fats.
-Eating fajitas is not an issue, but in any case, try to avoid using it daily .
+Eating fajitas is not an issue, but in any case, try to avoid using it daily (3) (4).

 Red meat allergy

 Red meat allergy is common in any age group and race.
 People usually have this allergy if they are sensitive to cat serum albumin that cross-reacts with albumin in pork.
 These cases often relate to specific IgE to galactose-α-1,3-galactose (α-Gal), an oligosaccharide of non-primate mammals.
-Symptoms often include urticaria, vomiting, and stomach cramps, in rare cases, anaphylaxis .
+Symptoms often include urticaria, vomiting, stomach cramps, and, in rare cases, anaphylaxis (5).

 Comparison summary table